Min. to Max. Annual Precipitation

 Average Max.
 Height

 The Kitchen Sink Pasture Mix is a combination of overages from mixing runs and seed lots.
 The ingredients and percentages in the mix vary by year and season.
 We update the list on this page so you get what is advertised.
 It is useful in pivot corners or isolated sections that need coverage and forage yield.
 Effective at driving out weeds.
 Planted as a stand alone crop for pasture or hay.
-It can be used to oversee old pasture or thinning hay stands.
+It can be used to over seed old pastures or thinning hay stands.
 Performs best under sprinkler irrigation, but can be flood irrigated once the seedlings have matured.
 Livestock can be turned in for pasture or it can be cut for hay.
 Features both mid and late-maturing varieties.

-The Kitchen Sink Pasture Mix is, well, pretty much like it sounds – everything AND the kitchen sink!
+The Kitchen Sink Pasture Mix is, well, pretty much like it sounds – “everything AND the kitchen sink”!

 Use this mix the same way you would use our Premium Irrigated Pasture Mix.
 Plant and water it the same way.
-You can expect very similar results.
+You can expect similar results.

-availability is limited to stock on hand – it will sell out fast.
+Availability is limited to stock on hand – it will sell out fast.

 Available in 20 pound bags.